 - 1. Clarification of the question/problem - 2.
 Logical consistency of the scientific approach (structure and organization) - 3.
 Knowledge of developments and state of research in the field (completeness and relevance of materials) - 4.
-Quality and appropriateness of the methodological approach; - 5.
+Quality and appropriateness of the methodological approach - 5.
 Form of expression and linguistic competence - 6.
-Contribution to the field of analytics and data science - 7.
+Contribution to the field of data science and analytics - 7.
 Originality of approach and outcomes